There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 The New York Times

 Mainstream publishers also use ghostwriters to ensure the timely delivery of a quality manuscript.
-One of the challenges for publishers is that whilst an author may have a really great idea or enjoy a high profile that could translate into higher sales they might not be able to write or have the time to write to a necessary production schedule.
+One of the challenges for publishers is that whilst an author may have a really great idea or enjoy a high profile that could translate into higher sales they might not be able to write or have the time to write to a production schedule.
 In this scenario, a ghostwriter is also a smart solution.

 How Does Ghostwriting Work?